sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/dom-create-append-elements/README.md

 </div>
 ```

-## Watch Out
+## Watch Out!

-* Just because an element has been created doesn't mean its on the page yet.
-An element needs to be `append`ed to another element before it renders.
+* Just because an element has been created doesn't mean it's on the page yet.
+An element needs to be `append`ed to an element that's on the page before it renders.
 * There is a similar method to `.append` called `.appendChild`.
 It works similarly, except it accepts fewer types, has a different return value, and can only append one DOM node at a time.
-Unless you have a strong reason not to, you should always use `.append`.
+Unless you have a strong reason not to, you should prefer `.append`.